orgito/tf-ansible/README.md

 ansible-playbook elk/settings/apply.yml
 ```

-The `apply.yml` playbook will copy and validate the configuration and restart the service if the configuration pass the validation.
+The `apply.yml` playbook will copy configuration and restart the services.
+For Logstash the configuration will be validated before applying.
+Elasticsearch and Kibana do not have an option to validate the configuraiton, so the change will be applied regardless of validation.